AbundantRobotics/aakd/README.md

 Python tools for Kollmorgen AKD drives

+# Installation

+This is a fully fledged python3 package that you can install with pip (`pip3 install git+https://github.com/abundantrobotics/aakd`) or any usual way.

 # Completion
 Completion of the `aakd` script is provided by `argcomplete`.
 But depending on the installation (esp through `pip`), completion handlers are not installed by default.